Trial of Michael Jackson: Janet Arvizo

 The defense sought to portray Janet Arvizo as untrustworthy, with a history of perjury and fraud.
 She admitted to having lied under oath in an earlier lawsuit.
 The prosecution planned to have an expert on domestic violence testify that she may have lied because she had been beaten by her ex-husband, but the judge did not allow it, saying it would be irrelevant.
 The defense also presented evidence of Janet having committed welfare fraud, for which she was later convicted.

 In regards to the J.C.
 Penney case, which eventually settled for $152,000, the defense brought in a welfare worker who stated that Janet had failed to disclose her receipt of the settlement that her family had received days before filling out a welfare application.
 A paralegal testified that Janet had lied to win that lawsuit, claiming that bruises caused by her then-husband had been caused by J.C.
 Penney security guards.

 Connie Keenan, the editor of the Mid Valley News, said she was "duped" by Janet into writing a story about Gavin's sickness because the original story did not make enough money.
 Other witnesses for the defense showed Janet had spent $7,000 shopping and dining out at the same time she alleged Jackson kept her and her family captive.
 Janet's sister-in-law offered to help Arvizo's treatment by holding blood donation campaigns.
 She said Janet swore at her and rejected the offer.

-Jurors described Janet's testimony as weak.
-They also found it strange that she snapped her fingers and addressed them directly.
-The New York Times described her testimony as "rambling, incoherent and at times combative".
-One juror questioned Janet's values as a mother, believing she had taught her children to lie to gain money and favors from celebrities.